Docimology: Overview

 The term "docimology" derives from the Greek words dokimos ("tested, proven") and logos ("study"), signifying "the study of testing."
 Henri Piéron (1881–1964), a distinguished French psychologist and educator, is widely regarded as the founder of docimology.
 He was one of the first to systematically analyze educational evaluation and its psychological and social impacts on students and teachers.
 Piéron highlighted the critical role of objectivity and reliability in assessments, laying the groundwork for subsequent research in this area.

 Docimology is intrinsically connected to the concept of assessment for learning, emphasizing the use of evaluation not merely as a tool for measuring knowledge but as a means to enhance and support student learning.
 By focusing on formative assessments, it transforms evaluation into an instrument for fostering personal growth and educational improvement.

 In contemporary practice, docimology has evolved significantly, shaped by technological innovations and advancements in educational science.
 Beyond traditional education, it now plays a vital role in professional certification, employee recruitment, and psychological testing, promoting fairness and effectiveness across diverse domains.

-Docimology is grounded in several core principles: